-This page has not yet been updated for the 2021 Fair.
-Please check back at the beginning of October for updates.
+This page will not be updated for the 2021 Fair.
+Please go to the Science & Engineering Fair page for current information.

 A Few Reminders

 If you skipped the Student Information and/or Resources page, please READ THROUGH THOSE PAGES NOW.
 You will need that information before proceeding with your application.

 To complete your application to the Contra Costa County Science & Engineering Fair, follow the steps below.
 You should work closely with your ADULT SPONSOR who is responsible to make sure your application process is completed correctly.
 To avoid delays in approvals due to incorrectly completed paperwork, please follow these directions closely.